muratk3n/thirdwave/en/README.md

 movies all the time..
 But the guy isnt like that..
 He likes action.
 He watches Schwarzenegger movies.
 He said so in an interview.
 So u thought something abt the guy, but he was something else.
 He clearly likes the genre, he keeps playing roles in them!
-Viewers of such movies wld know.

 ---